catenax-ng/catenax-ng.github.io/docs/trg/trg-2/trg-2-2.md

 ## Why

 The GitHub organization is managed by a dedicated team.
 This team also works closely together with the security expert group and the release manager.
 Together we need to ensure, that product teams and repositories are best prepared for going open-source in the eclipse foundation.
-We also need to ensure, that mandatory quality gates are checked
+We also need to ensure, that mandatory quality gates are checked.

 __In case you want to change configuration that needs administrative privileges__:
 Get in touch with System Team and explain what you need to change and why.
 You can create